reframejs/reframe/readme.md

   One script that is shared and cached accross all pages (which includes common code such as React and polyfills) and a second script that includes the React components of the page.
-  This means that a KB-heavy page won't affect the KB-size of the other pages.
+  This means that a KB-heavy page won't affect the KB-size of other pages.
 - **Optimal HTTP caching**
   <br/>
   Every dynamic server response is cached with a ETag header,